amaembo/streamex/README.md

 Full API documentation is available [here](http://amaembo.github.io/streamex/javadoc/).

+Take a look at the [Cheatsheet](CHEATSHEET.md) for brief introduction to the StreamEx!

 StreamEx library main points are following:

 * Shorter and convenient ways to do the common tasks.